 Collier’s, May 5, 1906.
 Jack London went to the scene of the San Francisco Fire & Earthquake and wrote the following dramatic description of the tragic events he witnessed in the burning city.

 Measure rooms and make a floor plan of your home, adding arrows to show where to get out of each room fastest in case of fire.
 Plan where to meet outside.

 Test combustibility of various scraps in a fireplace or barbeque.
 Note speed it catches, color and odor of smoke.
 Stress safety and that such “experiments” are only to be done with a parent present.

 Art: crayon resist.
 On heavy paper, scribble patches with yellow and orange and red crayons.
 Then color with black all over it.
 Use various sharp instruments to scratch away the black crayon.
-Stress that though fire is bright, the smoke makes everything real dark.
+Stress that though the fire is bright, the smoke makes everything really dark.

 Music: Learn the round “Scotland’s Burning.” — words and actions.

 Scotland’s burning.
 Scotland’s Burning.
 (Slap both hands to knees.)